A BRIEF HISTORY OF THE POLICE IN BRITAIN

 Police in the 19th Century

 However at the beginning of the 19th century many people in Britain were suspicious of a full time police force.
 They feared the government might use it to oppress them.
 Yet the Industrial Revolution meant that life was changing rapidly.
 Cities mushroomed and the old system became obsolete.

-The first modern police force in Britain was formed in London in 1829 by Sir Robert Peel.
+The first modern police force in England was formed in London in 1829 by Sir Robert Peel.
 (Policemen were called Bobbies or Peelers after him.
 Sometimes they were called coppers from the old English word cop, meaning to grab or seize hold of).
 The first British policemen were not armed with guns.
 Instead they carried truncheons and rattles.
 (Policemen carried whistles from the 1880s).
 They wore top hats.
 (They were later replaced by helmets designed to protect the head).
 Constable Joseph Grantham was the first policeman to be killed on duty in 1830.

 In 1835 local government in England was reformed.
 All boroughs were compelled to form their own police forces.
 In 1839 counties were permitted but not compelled to form police forces for rural areas.
 (It was made compulsory in 1856).

 The first force of detectives was formed in London in 1842.
 In 1878 the detective force was reorganized and it was renamed the CID.